Cvent

 Phase 03

 With a clear problem statement in hand, I moved into ideation.
-Using existing Jobs-to-be-Done research data, I created a detailed attendee journey map that deliberately extended well beyond the boundaries of Attendee Hub.
+Using existing Jobs-to-be-Done research data, I created an attendee journey map that deliberately extended well beyond the boundaries of Attendee Hub.
 The full journey I mapped included the pre-event registration experience within a separate platform where they could sign up for initial sessions, and then the in-event experience inside the Attendee Hub platform post-registration.

 I facilitated a design ideation workshop with the design and research teams, using the journey map as a shared reference.
 Grounding participants in the attendee's full lifecycle, not just their in-app experience, led to a much richer set of ideas.
 The session generated concepts that spanned Attendee Hub and beyond, including suggestions for improving touchpoints in the registration flow.
 After the workshop, I wireframed the strongest concepts and presented them to design leadership and stakeholders, receiving positive and directional feedback.